Claritin Hives Relief Side Effects

 Generic Name: loratadine

-Note: This page contains information about the side effects of loratadine.
-Some of the dosage forms included on this document may not apply to the brand name Claritin Hives Relief.
+Note: This document contains side effect information about loratadine.
+Some of the dosage forms listed on this page may not apply to the brand name Claritin Hives Relief.

 For the Consumer

 Applies to loratadine: oral fixed-combination tablets, oral orally disintegrating tablets, oral solution, oral tablets

 Children 2–5 years of age receiving oral solution: Diarrhea, epistaxis, pharyngitis, flu-like symptoms, fatigue, stomatitis, tooth disorder, earache, viral infection, rash.